dn0sar/frontal_poc/README.md

 We use a two different code snippets to mock the `l9_ippsCmp_BN` function.
 The first is [frontal/Enclave/asm_ipp_mock_sync.S](frontal/Enclave/asm_ipp_mock_sync.S).
 It contains the original library code with instructions after it to simulate various attack capabilities.
 This test case is run when `ATTACKER_SYNC` is set to `1` in  [frontal/Makefile.config](frontal/Makefile.config).
 By setting the `ATTACKER_SYNC = 0` the [frontal/Enclave/asm_ipp_mock.S](frontal/Enclave/asm_ipp_mock.S) assembly file is used instead for the attack.
 This file contains a mock of the `l9_ippsCmp_BN` without any instructions after it.
 We describe the exact differences between these two test cases below.

 A plot from a sample run with `ATTACKER_SYNC = 1` is given below.
-It plots the distributions of the same instruciton (`mov` to memory), groupped by the path they belong to.
+It plots the distributions of the same instruction (`mov` to memory), groupped by the path they belong to.
 The only difference between these instructions is their alignment.
 Note that each branch only contains 1 `mov` in it.
 ![ipp-plot](frontal/plots/scenario_ipp_lib_example_plot.png)

 ### **Clarifications about the ATTACKER_SYNC parameter**